quokka79/GPcalc/README.md

 **Threshold method** _(list selection)_
 Choose from either Otsu or Normal.
 If you choose Normal you'll need to supply appropriate threshold values in the following boxes.
 Otsu is an automatic method so none of the following threshold values will be used if this method is chosen.

-**GP-mask threshold from** _(a number, Default: 15)_
+**Normal method: GP-mask threshold from:** _(a number, Default: 15)_
-A mask of the 32-bit summed-intensity image (the sum of ordered and disordered channels) will be made at this threshold and a 'GP-masked GP' image created containing GP values only for areas above the threshold.
+If Normal thresholding is chosen, a mask of the 32-bit summed-intensity image (the sum of ordered and disordered channels) will be made at this threshold and a 'GP-masked GP' image created containing GP values only for areas above the threshold.

-**IF-mask threshold from** _(a number, Default: 15)_
+**Normal method: IF-mask threshold from:** _(a number, Default: 15)_
-A mask of the IF image will be made at this threshold and an 'IF-masked GP' image created.
+If Normal thresholding is chosen, a mask of the IF image will be made at this threshold and an 'IF-masked GP' image created.
 This value needs to make sense with your IF image bit depth if you have opted to 'Use native bit-depth' above.

-**Tweak thresholds manually?** _(Yes or No choice, Default: Yes)_
+**Normal method: Tweak thresholds manually?** _(Yes or No choice, Default: Yes)_
-If Yes then you'll be given a chance to adjust the threshold manually, both for the GP-mask and the IF-mask.
+If Normal thresholding is chosen, and this option is 'Yes', then you'll be given a chance to adjust the threshold manually, both for the GP-mask and the IF-mask.
 The supplied values will be used as a starting point.
 Once applied, the new threshold values will then be applied to all subsequent images.

-### HSB Images
+### False-colour Images
-HSB images is a faux-coloured GP-intensity image.
+Generate a false-coloured GP-intensity image.
 The raw GP image is colourised with a lookup-table and then modulated using the intensity values from one of the original input images (such as the IF channel) to generate 'IF-masked GP' images.

 **Do you want to generate HSB images?** _(Yes or No choice, Default: Yes)_
 Select Yes to make such an image.

+If you select 'Yes' here, you will be present with the following options in a new dialog window:

+**Hue - use Lookup Table for GP data:** _(list selection, Default: Candy-Bright-BlackMinimum)_ GP values will be colourised according to this LUT.
+The default LUT (Candy-Bright-BlackMinimum) is available here but you don't have to use it.

-**HSB Brightness from** _(list selection, Default: Ordered channel)_
+**Brightness - Use intensity from:** _(list selection, Default: Ordered channel)_
 Intensity values will be used from this raw data channel.
 You can also select the sum-of-ordered-and-disordered data (to avoid dimming pixels from the opposite order!) or select to make two HSB images, one from the sum and another from the IF channel.
 If you select an option requiring the IF channel but haven't given an IF channel above (i.e. you gave a '0') then you will be prompted to fix this in a subsequent window.

-**Lookup Table for HSB Images** _(list selection)_
-GP values will be colourised according to this LUT.

-**Apply fixed intensity range to all images?** _(Yes or No choice, Default: No)_
+**Apply fixed restricted intensity range to all images?** _(Yes or No choice, Default: No)_
 The first image that is processed will be used to manually set a brightness adjustment for the GP data.
 This GP brightness range will be applied for all subsequent images.
 This is here because it was an option in the original macro but it is highly dependent on the properties (and your judgement) of the first image in your folder!

-**Apply 1px median filter prior to saving HSB image?** _(Yes or No choice, Default: No)_ Due to the ratiometric nature of GP calculations, the false-colour (HSB) images produced in this section can look a little harsh and noisy.
+**Apply 1px median filter prior to save?** _(Yes or No choice, Default: No)_ Due to the ratiometric nature of GP calculations, the false-colour (HSB) images produced in this section can look a little harsh and noisy.
 For presentation purposes, applying a 1px median filter can improve the appearance by diminishing harsh features like speckled noise.

 Once these settings look good, click OK to begin processing.
 A progress bar in the ImageJ/FiJi main window will inform you of how the overall processing is going.